Table Of Contents:

 Publishers can take below steps to establish Advertiser trust in them.

-Make sure you have good domain authority, a good fill rate(ad request received vs searved), viewability score(what percent of ad was shown to the users 60%, 70% etc) and more.
+Make sure you have good domain authority, a good fill rate(ad request received vs served), viewability score(what percent of ad was shown to the users 60%, 70% etc) and more.

 Additonally below pointers should be kept in mind:

-Take steps to reduce Bot Traffic as these information are available to other Advertiser as well.
-Quite frankly, everybody want’s to show thier ads to real users and not some bot.
+Take steps to reduce Bot Traffic as these information are available to other advertisers as well.
+Quite frankly, everybody wants to show their ads to real users and not some bot.

-If you are partnering with DSP’s or ad Network, make sure to choose only those who have features in place to prevent bot traffic, ad injection etc,
+If you are partnering with DSP’s or ad networks, make sure to choose only those who have features in place to prevent bot traffic, ad injection etc.

-If you’re weilling to spend some money, I would recommend partering with 3rd party brand safety tools and over come above drawbacks.
+If you’re willing to spend some money, I would recommend partnering with 3rd party brand safety tools and over come above drawbacks.

-Same way Publishers take advantages of Brand Safety programmatic features, even Adverisers can take advantage of this.
+In the same way Publishers take advantage of Brand Safety programmatic features, even Adverisers can take advantage of this.
 Let’s see below:

 Choose DSP, which have Brand Safety features inbuilt in them.
 My favourite one are TTD, DV360 etc.